-The Executive Director uses your performance evaluation as a factor in recommending promotions, or award of subsequent contracts, if any.
-Your performance evaluation may also be impacted by your willingness to follow and cooperate with ASE's employee conduct policies as described in this Handbook or other directives or instruction given to you by the Executive Director or your supervisor
+The Administration uses your performance evaluation as a factor in recommending promotions, or award of subsequent contracts, if any.
+Your performance evaluation may also be impacted by your willingness to follow and cooperate with ASE's employee conduct policies as described in this Handbook or other directives or instruction to include a Commitment Letter to improve performance given to you by your supervisor.